 CME for this activity was released May 1, 2013 and expires May 1, 2016.

 To claim CME, you must take the online test.

 Forward all questions regarding program content, CME, accessing the online test and technical difficulties to email@example.com.

-For questions regarding individual and bulk orders, contact AGA Member Services at email@example.com.
+For questions regarding individual and bulk orders, contact AGA Member Relations and Constituency Programs at firstname.lastname@example.org.